 Should battery acid accidentally splatter into the eyes or onto the skin, rinse the affected area immediately with clean cold water.
-If there is any further discomfort, seek prompt medical attention.
+Seek prompt medical attention.

 If acid spills on clothing, first dilute it with clean water, then neutralize with a solution of ammonia/water or baking soda/water.